Cup-Winning Washington Capitals: Where Are They Now?

 The Canadian right winger was never intended to be a regular in the Capitals’ lineup following his one-year, two-way contract signing from the Winnipeg Jets in July 2017.
 Peluso spent the majority of his tenure in Hershey, being recalled for just a two-game span in the NHL that October.

 Following the season, the forward signed a one-year deal with Calgary before being assigned to the AHL.
-Peluso then signed a one-year contract with the Bakersfield Condors, the Oilers’ AHL affiliate, this July.
+Peluso then signed a one-year contract with the Bakersfield Condors, the Oilers’ AHL affiliate, in July 2019.

 Devante Smith-Pelly: HC Kunlun Red Star (KHL)